gitter-badger/maas-analytics-android-sdk/README.md

 ### Event Parameters

 MaaSAnalytics allows you to paramaterize all of your events with up to 10 string key pair values.
+*All parameter keys and values must be alphanumeric strings.*

 ```Java
 @Override
 public void onCreate()